The Yummy Life

 All you need is a tag and a little ribbon, and your gift is ready to give.
 I've designed 3 tags for you to choose from.
 Download, print, and you're ready to go.

-• Print them on sticker paper and stick them to your gift.
+• Print them on sticker paper and stick them to the jar or lid.
+Or, print them on regular paper and stick them on with tape.

-To download and print a full sheet of tags, simply click on the image below.
+To download and print a full sheet of tags, simply click an image below.

-I hope you enjoy this recipe and gift idea.
-Here are two salad dressing recipes using this raspberry vinegar.
+Below are links to some recipes that use this raspberry vinegar.
 If you give this vinegar as a gift, you can print out these recipes to accompany the vinegar.

 Raspberry Vinegar